-In the 2017/18 year, further funding of \$45,000 was received from the Department of Justice, to be expended on the Fines Clinic pilot project.
-This project aims to provide direct assistance to clients with outstanding infringements by supporting them to navigate the system and resolve their issues before they escalate.
+In the 2018/19 year, further funding of \$97,250 was received from the Department of Justice, to be expended on the Fines Clinic pilot project.
+This project aims to provide direct assistance to clients with outstanding infringements, by supporting them to navigate the system and resolve their issues before they escalate, and to increase the provision of fines services in the Casey region.

 The program funding is to be used exclusively for the purposes outlined in the funding agreement.
-As at 1 July 2017, \$15,500 was carried forward to be utilised in the 2017/18 year, and during the year approximately \$54,310 of funding was utilised on the project.
-As a result, \$54,400 has been recognised in income in the 2017/18 year, and \$11,100 has been recorded as a liability in the Statement of Financial Position for unused project funds to be utilised in the subsequent year.
+As at 1 July 2018, \$11,100 was carried forward and utilised in the 2018/19 year, and during the year approximately \$55,786 of funding was utilised on the project.
+As a result, \$55,790 has been recognised in income in the 2018/19 year, and \$52,560 has been recorded as a liability in the Statement of Financial Position for unused project funds to be utilised in the subsequent year.

-NOTES TO AND FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 30 JUNE 2018 iii) Department of Justice - Health Justice Partnership Project
+NOTES TO AND FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 30 JUNE 2019 iii) Department of Justice - Health Justice Partnership Project